 If you don’t want to purchase a used car, there are plenty of new off-road vehicles to consider.
 Why not look at the new Ford Bronco or Ford Bronco Sport?
 Both of these are back from the grave, and enthusiasts can’t get enough.

 There’s also the iconic Jeep Wrangler to consider.
 You can even equip a Toyota SUV with the TRD equipment to make it better off-road if you need a dual-purpose vehicle.
 The options are limitless.

 3. Import It

 Importing a vehicle can be costly and labor-intensive.
-For this reason alone, we can’t recommend this option, but still want you to know that it exists.
+For this reason alone, I can’t recommend this option, but still want you to know that it exists.
 To import a vehicle, Suzuki would need to make a model that could meet all of the United States safety and emissions regulations.
-You would need to prove to the government that the SUV isn’t a rollover risk and that the engine is compliant with our environmental standards.
+You would need to prove to the government that the SUV isn’t a rollover risk, and that the engine is compliant with our environmental standards.
 It’s unlikely you would get past this step.

 However, if you were able to move on, you would then have a lot of money to pay.
 You would need to cover the costs of all of the inspections, modifications and transportation.
 In the end, you would end up paying far more than what it would cost to purchase several new vehicles.
 Even after all of the money is spent, you might be denied the chance to ship it over in the end.